Specialist health services provide expert advice for children and young people with extra needs.

 Paediatric Speech and Language Therapists (SLT) provide assessment advice and treatment to people who have communication impairment and/or a feeding and swallowing difficulty.
 This includes difficulties with speech and language, voice, fluency and social communication.

-SLTs adopt a patient centred approach respecting the individual’s needs and opinions.
-Their aim is to work with the child, family and other professionals in order for the child to develop independent, functional communication.
+SLTs adopt a patient centred approach respecting the individual individual’s needs and opinions.
+Their aim is to work with the

 Occupational Therapists (OTs) are interested in how young people manage the everyday activities that keep them busy (‘occupy’ them) at home, at school and during their leisure time.
 Their aim is to identify the activities your child wants or needs to do and to find ways to make these activities easier for the young person, their family, teachers and others involved with the child.